heremaps/jsfiddle-github/README.md

 # jsFiddle Examples

-This repository holds a series of JavaScript based examples demonstrating the use the HERE Maps API for JavaScript.
+This repository holds a series of JavaScript based examples demonstrating the use of the HERE Maps API for JavaScript.
 It is designed to be consumed by the jsfiddle github API.

 You do not need to clone this repository, just use the links below to navigate to [jsfiddle](http://jsfiddle.net).